aamplugin/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 6.8.0 =
+* Changed: Enhanced security pasture by escaping potentially harmful output, if information was directly modified in the DB or not escaped during storing AAM settings, reported by WordPress Plugin Review Team
+* Fixed: Cleared potentially corrupted data about status of premium add-ons.
+* Changed: Re-opened direct communication with the AAM developer through the Slack channel [https://aamplugin.com/support](https://aamplugin.com/support)

 = 6.7.9 =
 * Changed: Enhanced security pasture by escaping potentially harmful input from users that do not have unfiltered_html capability, reported by WordPress Plugin Review Team [https://github.com/aamplugin/advanced-access-manager/issues/192](https://github.com/aamplugin/advanced-access-manager/issues/192)